-Here are some general questions, rules and regulations to follow and some ways to plan and protect your investments.
+Here are some general questions, rules, and regulations to follow and some ways to plan and protect your investments.

-We’ve complied our own and some guest
+We’ve compiled our own and some guest blogs from the experts

 Our webinars provide information and tools to simplify Self-Directed investing

 The IRS has an important message for tax payers with IRAs.
 IRS Publication 3125

 The IRS defines a prohibited transaction as follows:

 “Generally a prohibited transaction is any improper use of your IRA account or annuity by you, your beneficiary or any disqualified person.
 Disqualified persons include your fiduciary and members of your family (spouse, ancestor, lineal descendant, and any spouse of lineal descendant).”–Source IRS Publication 590

 Prohibited Asset Types, Disqualified Persons, and Prohibited Transactions:

 A broad range of alternative investment options, which offer flexibility, are available to choose from for self-directed retirement accounts.
 There are rules that govern retirement accounts which self-directed investors must follow.
 The IRS rules which place some limitations on IRA investments relate to types of investments you can hold in a retirement account.